sophie-mc-dev/feup-bdnr/README.md

    If the script fails to run on Linux, try adding the execution permission by running `chmod +x {script-name}.sh`.
 If it still doesn't execute correctly, try running it with Admin permissions.

-6. Open your browser and go to [localhost:8091](http://localhost:8091) and login with the default credentials to access the Couchbase's web interface for database management:
+3. (Optional) Open your browser and go to [localhost:8091](http://localhost:8091) and login with the default credentials to access the Couchbase's web interface for database management:

    - **username**: Administrator
    - **password**: password

-7. Finally to interact with the application open your browser and go to [localhost:8080](http://localhost:8080).
+4. Finally to interact with the application open your browser and go to [localhost:8080](http://localhost:8080).